codevise/pageflow/doc/creating_entry_types.md

   editor page.
 The returned HTML needs to include asset tags that load all JavaScript and CSS required for the editor.

+* `body_fragment(entry)`: HTML included in the body element of the editor page.
+Can be used to include static seed data `script` tags.

 Pageflow provides a helper class that can be used to render these fragments from partials: